Theoo1997/glow/README.md

 3. In each implemented kernel in CMSIS-NN we can see ARM_MATH_MVEI and ARM_MATH_DSP flags, defined automatically (in arm_math_types.h) depending on the CPU for which you compile and based upon compiler #defines.
 But generally, both are defined since your core kernels can have a vector part using MVEI extensions and a scalar part using DSP extension.
 This #defines hasn’t been tested yet, and in order to work further heeder files may be need.
 4. When we use a Dense layer kernel a reorder of the weights must be accrued in order to have correct results.
 Glow loads filter weights in a different layout (weightsWdims[1] x inWdims[1]) than models are represented in a Neutron graph (inWdims[1] x weightsWdims[1]).
 This reorder is inside the Dense kernel (libjit_CMSIS.cpp line 43-49) leading to performance decrease.

 5. In the case of dequantizing the output, TFLM multiplier is not the same with Glow multiplier.
 For example, a case of Renset I print the first scale multiplier of TFLM (1242405567) vs Glow (1242405376).
-We can see that this is not 100% equal leading to rang outputs.
+We can see that this is not 100% equal leading to wrong outputs.
 In order to fix this problem, Pre and Post implementation should be integrated into CMSIS-NN

 ## Partners of Glow